renat2985/crypto_payment_touchScreen/README.md

 [🇷🇺 Русская версия документации здесь](https://github.com/renat2985/crypto_payment_touchScreen/blob/main/README_RU.md)

-# Payment for Your Services via Toncoin and Solana
+# Payment for Your Services via Solana, Cosmos, Algorand, Toncoin

-A convenient and fast way to implement paid services using TonCoin and Solana cryptocurrencies.
+A convenient and fast way to implement paid services using Solana, Cosmos, Algorand, Toncoin cryptocurrencies.
 The process is simple: You open any crypto wallet, scan the QR code displayed on the device, transfer the specified amount, and once the payment is received (the wallet balance is checked every 5 seconds), the relay activates and turns on your device for the time you have set.
 This can be any device, from a kettle, coffee machine, or light bulb to turning on electricity in a room or any other place.

 You can build the device yourself or ask us to do it for you.
 To order a ready-made device, contact us via [Telegram](https://t.me/ESPiotDevice), [Skype](https://skype:renat2985?chat), or [Discord](https://discord.com/invite/zaGaDuGe).